gabe-camp/commitizen/docs/customization.md

 ### Raise Customize Exception

-If you wannt `commitizen` to catch your exception and print the message, you'll have to inherit `CzException`.
+If you want `commitizen` to catch your exception and print the message, you'll have to inherit `CzException`.

 ```python
 from commitizen.cz.exception import CzException